terence1990/usm-2020/README.md

 # Getting the damn game working on a Mac

+## Virtual Machine

-* Use a Windows XP image
+* Use a Windows XP image, not 95/98 - XP is the smallest image you can get that still lets you easily connect to the internet via the host
 * Use the following image for VMWare: COMING SOON
 * Using the following image for Parallels: COMING SOON

+## Compatibility

 * Download Repo, put on your desktop or something
 * Boot up the XP image in VMWare or Parallels